xeviknal/aidl-2021-wo-rl/README.md

 1. Clone the repo.
 2. Install the dependencies.
-   1. (Ubuntu 20.04) Run the `install.sh` script.
+   1. (Ubuntu 20.04) Run the `./install/install.sh` script.
 It will install all deb dependencies as well as the Conda environment, and it will create a new virtual environment called `car-racing` in which all the pip dependencies listed in `requirements.txt` will be installed.
    2. Alternatively, follow these steps in your system:
       1. Install the equivalent packages in your system: `build-essential` `wget` `swig` `gcc` `libjpeg-dev` `zlib1g-dev` `xvfb` `python-opengl` `ffmpeg` `xserver-xorg-core` `xorg-x11-server-Xvfb` `htop` .
       2. Install Conda from https://www.anaconda.com/products/individual#Downloads .